 What they have encountered is a giant space amoeba, pulling them towards the center of the giant cell.
 It is attempting to reproduce, which is why it is draining energy from everything around it.
 Captain Kirk (William Shatner), Spock, and Doctor McCoy make a last, desperate attempt to stop this from happening.

 Were this in the Next Generation, there would have been more gnashing of teeth over the creature’s right to exist, even at the expense of billions of lives.
 It’s not overtly hostile; it’s simply trying to exist and doing what is natural to it.
 Here there’s none of that It’s simply an adversary that must be destroyed.
 Even Spock doesn’t try to argue against it.

 What’s also different here is the liberal use of stimulants to keep the crew functioning.
-During the 1960’s, amphetamines weren’t seen as all that bad and their abuse was widespread.
+During the 1960s, amphetamines weren’t seen as all that bad and their abuse was widespread.
 McCoy thinks nothing of just piling on the stimulants to the crew, instead of suggesting they need rest.
-I always wondered if there was a secondary crew that was relief for the main crew, or did they just keep them on stimulants until they went insane.
-It’s definitely a different approach to a crisis like this than we would see all these years later.
+I always wondered if there was a secondary crew that was a relief for the main crew or did they just keep them on stimulants until they went insane.
+It’s definitely a different approach to a crisis like this then we would see all these years later.

 This issue, coupled with the initial set-up that has the crew tired and “looking forward to some much-needed R&R” sets up a degree of irritability among them that is evident.
 Kirk snaps off at Chekov for his enthusiasm when it was a fairly innocuous moment.

-Overall this is a good episode, it’s main flaw the lack of depth of the adversary.
+Overall this is a good episode, its main flaw is the lack of depth of the adversary.
 The cast really shows how they have come together.
 It’s enjoyable to watch even after all of these years.